angular/angular/modules/angular2/docs/core/01_templates.md

   inserted.
 The template can be defined implicitly with `template` attribute, which turns the current element into a template, or explicitly with `<template>` element.
 Explicit declaration is longer, but it allows for having templates which have more than one root DOM node.
 * `viewport` is required for templates.
-The Viewport directive is responsible for deciding when and in which order should child views be inserted into this location.
-An Viewport directive usually has one or more bindings and can be represented as either `viewport-directive-bindings` or `viewport-directive-microsyntax` on `template` element or attribute.
+The directive is responsible for deciding when and in which order should child views be inserted into this location.
+Such a directive usually has one or more bindings and can be represented as either `viewport-directive-bindings` or `viewport-directive-microsyntax` on `template` element or attribute.
 See template microsyntax for more details.